Talking about the features, Sticky Password Premium checks almost all the boxes for a password manager.

 After that, just fill in the details and click “Add”.
 That’s it, and you’re done.

 #2.
-The core factor of any password managers is to protect your data like an unbreakable shield.
+The core factor of any password manager is to protect your secure data like an unbreakable shield.
 And Sticky Password excels in this test with flying colors.

 It combines two two factor authentication with the industry-standard AES-256 encryption, which is a nightmare for any hacker.

-In fact, the company doesn’t even store your data, and their developer team too can’t access or decode your private information.
+In fact, the company doesn’t even store your data, and their developer team too can’t access or decode your private information in online accounts.

-And to top it all off, they have introduced a unique biometric authentication system that uses your fingerprints or face to unlock the Sticky Password vault.
+And to top it all off, they have introduced a unique biometric authentication system that uses fingerprint scanning or face scanning to unlock the Sticky Password vault.

-That makes it almost impossible for anyone to break into security.
+That makes it almost impossible for anyone to break through the security and to access your saved passwords.

 However, the absence of multi-factor authentication raises some eyebrows, but again, the biometric system makes up for it.